shabiel/personal-website/reveal.js/drug-ixns.md

 Resulted in phone calls.

-Rated as significant in the VA-NDF.
+* Rated as significant in the VA-NDF.
+* Rated as Severe (2) in FDB.
 ---
 ## How about?
  * HCTZ/Atenolol